dbucher1234/openfe-fep-aws/README.md

 # login by ssh, send by scp: ligands.sdf, protein.pdb + /run

 # 4) On AWS
-# install OpenFE and its environement:
+# install OpenFE and its environement, and then:
 openfe plan-rbfe-network -M ligands.sdf -p cleaned_protein.pdb -o network_setup/transformations

-# will run a default network.
+# will create a default network.
 For 5 ligands, it creates 8 transformations (4 in solvent + 4 in complex), which is trivial to parallelize on 8 GPUs.
 # python update_json_params.py can be used for testing & debugging.
-# It changes the repeats from n=3 to n=1, and the lenght of each simulation from 5ns to 2ns.
+It changes the repeats from n=3 to n=1, and the lenght of each simulation from 5ns to 2ns.
 # Solvent calculations take about 30min on 1 GPU, and complex calculations about 6h.
+To run:
 nohup ./run.sh > run.log 2>&1 &  # running in the background to remain stable if the shell closes.
 python check_completion.py  # provide info about running and completed calculations.
 # resubmit.py can be used to resubmit only the jobs that did not complete.

 # 5) Gathering results
 # if running a full calculations (3 repeats per leg): openfe gather --report dG
 # if runnign a partial calculation (1 repeat):
 openfe gather --allow-partial --report ddg . > ddg.out &
 # write a script to rank compound from their relative free energy, or just ask ChatGPT to do it.